apollographql/apollo-server/docs/source/best-practices/authentication.md

 }
 ```

 > Note: the actual database implementation is factored out into another file.
-This follow the DRY mantra, since the same fetch can occur in multiple places.It provides an interface into the data, so the backend can change.
+This follow the DRY mantra, since the same fetch can occur in multiple places.It provides an interface into the data, so the back-end can change.
 Additionally the interface limits resolvers complexity from needing to make calls such as:`sql.raw("SELECT * FROM todos WHERE owner_id is NULL or owner_id = %s", context.user_id);`.

 The major downside to whole query authentication is that all requests must be authenticated, which prevents unauthenticated requests to access information that should be publicly accessible, such as a home page.
 The next approach, partial query authentication enables a portion of the schema to be unauthenticated and authorize portions of the schema to authenticated users.